juniorcl/resume/resume_english.md

 ## Introduction

 I'm a physics professor and a data scientist with a passion for technology.
-I currently work as a data scientist at a company focused on logistic of fractional transport.
+I currently work as a data scientist in a company focused on logistic of fractional transport.
 In this company, I develop projects focused on analyzing structured and unstructured data.
 Such projects aim to create machine learning algorithms to generate automated insights that add value to customers.
 I also have a portfolio of general data science projects that can be accessed by [link](https://www.juniorcl.github.io) or from my webpage on [GitHub](https://github.com/juniorcl).

 ## Experiences